Hi! It’s konkaz (@konkazuk) here.

 I am going to feature some of the books I have read in English with my blog post from now on…

-thus how much you can explain the content of the book after you have read it, could be a barometer of how much you have absorbed from it.
+Thus, how much you can explain the content of the book after you have read it, could be a barometer of how much you have absorbed what is written in the book .

-However, there is a good deal of merit in reading actual book (physical or electrical) for the purpose of learning English,
+However, there is a good deal of merit in reading actual book (physical or electrical) for the purpose of learning English.

 Then, it’s time for you to find out the meaning of them.